hapax/hapax.github.io/assets/maximal.md

 Finally, by thinking more carefully about how to define relative orientation, they can figure out precisely how measurements using different measuring-stick systems are related.
-This may seem like a pedantic and overly-elaborate way to describe plane geometry, but it will pay off when we come to study spacetime.
+This may seem like a strange and pedantic way to describe plane geometry, but it will pay off when we come to study spacetime.

 ### 1.2.
 The parable of the merchants <a id="sec-1-2" name="sec-1-2"></a>

-We can imagine that, as experts on length, Babylonian To make things more concrete, suppose you can take a direct, straight-line path from home $A$ to school $B$.
-But you can also take a route which stops at the candy store $C$ in between.
-Let's use $AB$ for the length of the route from $A$ to $B$, and so on.

-Now, which route is shorter, the direct route or the side trip to the candy store?
-Clearly, the direct route unless the candy store was already on the way.
+Babylonian merchants, plotting routes between cities, might have consulted surveyors to determine the shortest path.
+One merchant, in particular, is looking to transport goods from Assur ($A$) to Babylon ($B$), but contemplates a profitable side trip to Charax Sidae ($C$).
+Could this side trip also yield a *shortcut*?

+Sadly, the surveyors point out that any departure from a straight line between $A$ and $B$ will increase the length of the trip.
 Although it's obvious, let's prove it using circles.
-For convenience, orient the rulers so that home $A$ is at the origin and school $B$ is on the vertical ruler.
+For convenience, we orient measuring sticks so that Assur $A$ is at the origin and Babylon $B$ on the vertical stick.
-Draw circles from $A$ and $B$ which pass through the candy store $C$.
+Now, draw circles from $A$ and $B$ which pass through $C$.
 This lets us compare the length $AB$ of the direct route to the lengths $AC, BC$ when you have the side trip.